nagsterFVZ/self-driving/docs/docs/blogs/rane.md

 During the session I asked if there was any feedback, the answer was everything looks good as is, no problems were found.
 ### Third Feedback Session: 08-12-2022
 This session was a little different form the previous, we had to give feedback to eachother instead of getting it from our mentor.
 After my explanation I didn't recieve feedback from my fellow students.
 This means I am going to keep doing what I am doing since not getting feedback means I'm doing good work.
+### Third Feedback Session: 19-01-2023
+Not that much feedback for this week either, just make sure you can explain what you did and how you did it.